biopet/biopet/docs/general/config.md

 - First field should have the key __"samples"__
 - Second field should contain the __"libraries"__
 - Third field contains __"R1" or "R2"__ or __"bam"__
-- The fastq input files can be provided zipped and un zipped
+- The fastq input files can be provided zipped and unzipped

 #### Example sample config